cyrusae/oceanside/README.md

 - Need a fallback background color that will interact similarly with the text
 - Parallax animation to create sense that the background is the same height as the text is long
-- If of a *fragment* requiring different text colors, specify alternate text color
+- If of a *scene* requiring different text colors, specify alternate text color

 ##### Backdrops (the hovering ones):